sjhuang26/thinking-system/README.md

 > TODO merge all prior art into one assertion.
 STOP ESSENTIALIZING!!!

-> The point is not radical behaviorism.
-The point is cognitive map navigation.
-Portions of the GPU cognitive map are "painted" with tokens which mesh into the gears of the CPU of radical behaviorism.
-By getting better at token painting we get better at IQ.
+GPU/Cognitive map navigation is elevated above CPU/radical behavioralism.

+Cognitive map regions are "painted" with linguistic tokens.
+This token painting is speculatively helping us with IQ.

 ### CPU >> Emotional Executive